f1tenth/f1tenth_doc/getting_started/firmware/firmware_hokuyo10.rst

 **Approximate Time Investment:** 30 minutes

-Connect to the TX2 either via SSH or a wired connection (monitor, keyboard, mouse).
+Connect to the Jetson NX either via SSH or a wired connection (monitor, keyboard, mouse).

 In order to utilize the 10LX you must first configure the eth0 network.
 From the factory the 10LX is assigned the following ip: ``192.168.0.10``.
 Note that the lidar is on subnet 0.

-Open **Network Configuration** in the Linux GUI on the TX2.
+Open **Network Configuration** in the Linux GUI on the Jetson NX.
 In the ipv4 tab, add a route such that the eth0 port is assigned

 	* IP address ``192.168.0.15``
 	* Subnet mask is ``255.255.255.0``